EchoLeague/Echo-League-Rules/RULES.md

 4. Remakes will be done as All Pick games with the same hero selections.
 If you have not completed the draft, the game will be restarted and the picks/bans will be copied exactly to the same point.
 5. Only official lobbies from the tournament’s ticket will be accepted for official results.
     1. If tickets, lobby-bots, or admins are unavailable at time of game start, players can create an unticketed lobby and provide proof as listed in IV.3
-    2. Lobby bots are only to be used for offical EchoLeague tournament games.
+    2. Lobby bots are only to be used for official EchoLeague tournament games.
 Abuse of lobby bots can result in being banned from league at admin discretion.
 Any lobby bot issues should be reported to admins immediately
 6. Teams who are late for their scheduled games are liable to the following punishment:
     1. Ten (10) minutes - Loss of all reserve draft time
     2. Fifteen (15) minutes - Team must forfeit the first game of the series.
     3. Twenty (20) minutes - Team must forfeit the series.
     4. Late time does not accrue during Valve server downtime.
-    5. Finding a standin at game time counts towards late time.
+    5. Finding a stand-in at game time counts towards late time.
 7. All games in a series, after the first, will allow the following amount of break time, depending on the game time:
     1. 0-60 minutes: five (5) minutes of break time
     2. 60-90 minutes: ten (10) minutes of break time